White House Historical Association

 The White House Historical Association, founded in 1961 through efforts of First Lady Jacqueline Kennedy, is a private, nonprofit organization that works to preserve the history of the White House and make its history more accessible to the public.
+The association operates The People's House: A White House Experience, an interactive museum on Pennsylvania Avenue focused on the history of the White House.
 As of March 2022, the president of the association is Stewart McLaurin.

 History

 After moving into the White House in 1961, First Lady Jacqueline Kennedy founded the White House Historical Association, which was chartered on November 3 of that year.
 The goals of the association were to raise private funds for maintaining and renovating the White House and to create an official White House guidebook.

 In 1981, under First Lady Nancy Reagan, the association began its current practice of selling a unique White House Christmas ornament to the public each year.
 Beginning in 1982, each year's ornament honors a different president.
 Since 1981, the ornaments are primarily manufactured at Beacon Design by ChemArt in Lincoln, Rhode Island.
 As of 2019, hundreds of thousands of ornaments are sold each year.
 The White House Historical Association also produces the wooden eggs distributed during the annual White House Easter Egg Roll.

 Financier and former White House staffer David M. Rubenstein donated $10 million to the association in 2011 to establish the David M. Rubenstein National Center for White House History, an educational institute under the White House Historical Association's purview.
 In 2016, the association created a Digital Library, currently hosted on Amazon Web Services (AWS).
 The partnership between the association and AWS expanded the following year.
 In 2018, the association shared a collection of roughly 25,000 photographs of White House history that it had organized and digitized for the first time.
 The association also created a monthly podcast, called 1600 Sessions, in 2017.